gautamdhameja/substrate-tcr/README.md

 # Substrate - Token Curated Registries

 An implementation of (a subset of) [Token Curated Registries](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) (TCR) as a [Parity Substrate](https://www.parity.io/substrate/) runtime.
 Built using [substrate-node-template](https://github.com/paritytech/substrate/tree/master/node-template) codebase.
+The full tutorial for this sample can be found [here](https://docs.substrate.dev/docs/building-a-token-curated-registry-dappchain-using-substrate).

 The TCR runtime is implemented as a multi-module runtime with following two modules.